rarrudaml/NEW_USED/README.md

 The project requires a virtual environment with the required packages.
 To enable the virtual environment, run the following command:

-virtualenv --python=/usr/bin/python3 venv
+`virtualenv --python=/usr/bin/python3 venv`

 To activate the virtual environment, run the following command:

-source venv/bin/activate
+`source venv/bin/activate`

 ## Modules:

-`model_new_vs_used_v1.py`: Contain __main__ function.
-This program load other modules necessary `step0_read.py`: import datasets (train, test) `step1_preproc`: feature engineering module.
-Mainly focused in obtain features from dict objects `step2_warranty.py`: Build an embedding of words to waaranty filed `stpe3_replibtunning.py`: Train an RF using Replib transform of item field `step4_finaldataset.py`: Remove unsed filds `step5_modeltrainning.py`: Train final model
+The program contains the following modules:

+`model_new_vs_used_v1.py`: The main function that loads other necessary modules.

+`step0_read.py`: Imports datasets (train, test).

+`step1_preproc`: A feature engineering module that obtains features from dict objects.

+`step2_warranty.py`: Builds an embedding of words to the warranty field.

+`step3_replibtunning.py`: Trains an RF using the Replib transform of the item field.

+`step4_finaldataset.py`: Removes unused fields.

+`step5_modeltrainning.py`: Trains the final model.

-Avaible in `/programs` folder
+All modules are available in the `/programs` folder.

 ## Steps to run program: